jjs2484/conversions/README.txt

 == Changelog ==

+= 1.7.5 =
+* Update: Add more Bootstrap color options to stick post highlight in customizer.
+* Update: Use .c-sticky-highlight to style stick posts rather than Bootstrap border classes ex. border-primary.
+* Fix: Only highlight sticky post at top of page not in its original position too.

 = 1.7.4 =
 * New: Theme Info admin page.
 * Update: Add TGMPA check for theme info admin page before showing notices.